Tiamat-Tech/elements/README.md

 # Overview

-The `@cndycd/elements` library consists of atomic components used to assemble derivative custom React component libraries with animations and interactivity powered by `react-spring` and `react-use-gesture`.
+The `@cndycd/elements` library consists of atomic components used to assemble custom React component libraries with animations and interactivity powered by `react-spring` and `react-use-gesture`.

-Required dependencies must be installed seperately.
-This library is intended for use in projects that already use `react-spring` and related packages for other purposes.
+Note that peer dependencies must be installed separately.
+This library is intended for use in projects that already have `react-spring` and related packages installed for other purposes.

-# Components

-## Carousel
+# Carousel

 <details><summary>📃 <b>Component API</b></summary>